btholath/deep-learning-with-pytorch/README.md

 Test data is used after the model has been trained and validated to measure how well it can perform on new, unseen data, reflecting its potential real-world performance.

+# Enhancing Detection with LLM Embeddings
+applying large language model (LLM) embeddings to boost spam detection accuracy.
+It covers the generation of embeddings with the BART model, the functionality of embedding conversion and the impact of LLM embeddings on spam filtering models.
+Dive into how these advanced techniques enhance the model's ability to interpret and classify text, providing a robust defense against evolving spam tactics.

+What is the advantage of using embeddings from a large language model (LLM) for spam detection?
+Embeddings capture the semantic meaning of texts, improving the model's ability to detect spam in varied and novel message forms.
+By capturing deeper semantic meanings, embeddings allow the spam filter to recognize spam characteristics beyond basic keyword matching, adapting to new and unseen message types.

+How are embeddings generated using the BART model in spam detection?
+The BART model tokenizes the text and uses its layers to produce embeddings that capture contextual information from the input
+The BART model processes tokenized text through multiple layers, generating embeddinhs that represemt the text in a meaniful, contextually enriched numerical format,

+What is the purpose of the convert_to_embeddings() function in the context of LLMs?
+To transform text messages into numerical embeddings using a pre-trained BART model, facilitating more effective spam detection
+This function streamlines the process of converting text to embeddings, making it easier to integrate advanaced language model outputs into spam detection systems.

+How does integrating embeddings from an LLM improve spam detection models?
+Embeddings provide a deep semantic understaning of text, allowing the model to detect spam based on the underlying meaning rather than just surface features
+By utilizing embeddings, spam detection models can more effectively identify spam messages that may not fit traditional patterns, increasing both accuracy and adaptability.